How to turn company expertise into a recognizable body of thought

 Content authority begins when a company moves beyond commenting on its market and develops a clear way of interpreting it.
 That’s the difference between an opinion and a position.

 A software provider might say that companies need better collaboration.
-That is an opinion, albeit a well-travelled one.
+The sentiment is sensible, popular, and unlikely to disturb anyone’s lunch.
 A stronger position might be:

-“Most collaboration problems are not caused by poor communication.
-They are caused by unclear decision authority.”
+“Most collaboration problems are caused by unclear decision authority.”

 That claim immediately creates useful questions.
 Who is allowed to decide?
 Where does consultation end and approval begin?
 Why do more collaborative tools sometimes produce more discussion without producing faster decisions?